Business Visitor Visa UK From Ireland

 In the UK, the standard visitor visa applies to both tourists and business travellers, just with different allowances.

-Non-UK nationals who are not UK citizens or settled in the UK will need to apply for a visa to travel to the UK.
-If you are planning a short trip for business, you may benefit from the Business visitor visa.
+Non-UK nationals who are from visa-required counties will need to apply for a visa to travel to the UK.
+If you are from a visa-exempt country, you may be able to travel to the UK for short business trips without having to apply for a visa.